redox-os/website/content/faq.en.md

 ## Which devices does Redox support?

-There are billions of devices with hundreds of models/architectures in the world.
+There are billions of devices with hundreds of models and architectures in the world.
 We try to write drivers for the most used devices to support more people.
+Support depends on the specific hardware, since some drivers are device-specific and others are architecture-specific.

 Have a look at [HARDWARE.md](https://gitlab.redox-os.org/redox-os/redox/-/blob/master/HARDWARE.md) to see all tested computers.